Electric Rates

 Green Rate for City Accounts

 The City has moved its municipal electric accounts to the Healdsburg Green Rate, which uses 100% renewable energy.
 City facilities such as City Hall, the Wastewater Treatment Facility and the Community Center, and operations like traffic lights, electric vehicle (EV) chargers and pathway lighting are powered by renewable energy.
-By moving the City’s electric accounts to the Healdsburg Green Rate, the City has reduced its greenhouse gas emissions by over 1,000 metric tons of carbon dioxide equivalent (MT C02e).
-For comparison, the average home emits 6.7 metric tons of C02e every year from electricity, according to the U.S. Environmental Protection Agency.
+By moving the City’s electric accounts to the Healdsburg Green Rate, the City is supporting renewable energy.

 The Geysers are the world’s largest geothermal field.
 Super-heated steam generated from the Geysers, which spans about 45 square miles in the Mayacamas Mountains, is converted to electricity.
 To find our more about Healdsburg Electric power sources, view the Power Content Label.